 Finish the Dal:

 Add one flavor packet to the Dal.
 Add Lemon juice & Garlic Salt to taste.
-I use from 1/2 cup to 3/4 cup lemon juice, and garlic salt generously.
+I use from 1/4 cup to 3/4 cup lemon juice (I usually just pour instead of measuring, and our family LOVES lemon!), and garlic salt generously.

 Dal may be served with Cilantro Garnish, and Sriracha or other hot sauce on the side.